-Accommodation Stage.
+Accommodation Stage,

-Circumstances have recently occurred which induce the Subscriber to send an ACCOM-MODATION STAGE at any time that it may be required, from Chatham to Fredericton, may be required, from Chandam to Francicon, starting on the morning of any day in the week (Sunday excepted) with one passenger, and, if required, two hundred and fifty pounds of Lug-gage, for the present stage Fare of two Passen gers, viz: four pounds five shillings; or with any greater number than one passenger, with ordinary luggage, at the stage fare, viz: two pounds two shillings and sixpence each.
+Circumstances have recently occurred which induce the Subscriber to send an ACCOM-MODATION STAGE at any time that it may be required, from Chatham to Fredericton, starting on the morning of any day in the week starting on the morang of any day in the week (Sunday excepted) with one passenger, and, if required, two hundred and fifty pounds of Lug-gage, for the present stage Fare of two Passen gers, viz: four pounds five shillings; or with any greater number than one passenger, with ordinary luggage, at the stage fare, viz: two pounds two shillings and sixpence each.
+The travelling public, by availing themselves of this arrangement, will have the advantage of travelling in a well mounted, comfortable.

-The travelling public, by availing themselves of this arrangement, will have the advantage of travelling in a well mounted, comfortable, covered conveyance, with as good horses as any in the Province, and careful drivers,-and of stooping at the best Houses of Entertainment on the route each death. ment on the route-and at the same time, leaving Chatham by seven o'clock on the morning of one day, with the engagement, that with the roads in any thing like tolerably good order they will be placed in Fredericton by, at the latest six o'clock, on the evening of the next day.
+of travelling in a well mounted, comfortable, covered conveyance, with as good horses as any in the Province, and careful drivers,-and of stooping at the best Houses of Entertain-ment on the route-and at the same time, leaving Chatham by seven o'clock on the morn-ing of one day, with the engagement, that with the roads in any thing like tolerably good order they will be placed in Fredericton by, at the latest six o'clock, on the evening of the next day.

 JOHN HEA.
-N. B. Return Passengers will be brought
+N. B. Return Passengers will be brought at reduced rates.